When to Charge Apple Watch if You Sleep With It?

 • Cons: Requires remembering to charge before you get sleepy.
 If you forget, you are stuck.

-Instead of one long charge from 0 to 100%, do two short 15-minute top-ups during the day.
+Instead of one long charge from 0 to 100%, do two short 15 minute top ups during the day.
 Charge for 15 minutes during your lunch break, and again for 15 minutes in the afternoon.
-This keeps your battery between 40-80% all day.
+This keeps your battery between 40 to 80% all day.

-• Pros: Charging in this “sweet zone” (20-80%) is scientifically better for long-term battery health.
+• Pros: Charging in this “sweet zone” (20 to 80%) is scientifically better for long term battery health.

 • Cons: Requires discipline and access to a charger at work or on the go.